 Sometimes, medication may not help improve girls’ behavior issues or problems with concentrating.
 Instead, they may benefit from a supportive, social environment, like a therapeutic boarding school, where they have more a more consistent schedule and additional academic support.
 Even if children do struggle with ADHD, it may be difficult to see a dramatic improvement in their behavior using traditional forms of treatment unless their prior or ongoing emotional issues are addressed.

-At Asheville Academy for Girls, we recognize that student’s behavior is often a learned response to situations they’ve experienced.
+At Asheville Academy, we recognize that student’s behavior is often a learned response to situations they’ve experienced.
 Our holistic approach involves getting to know every student on an individualized basis in order to come up with a personalized treatment plan to help them work with their learning differences and cope in healthier ways.

 Asheville Academy Can Help